RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 ### Station Properties

 All properties of Stations are protected.
 You will need to use specific functions to access the properties.
-The default values of each property is given.
+The default value of each property is given.

 1. `_id`: string; id of the station, default None
 2. `_uuid`: string; uuid of the station, default None